RudyMartin/CV/Resume.md

 ### **Recent AI/ML Projects**

-- **Deployed an OpenAI-based chatbot** on a blockchain-supported Akash network, enabling decentralized, secure conversational AI.
+- **Deployed Large Language Models (LLMs) using OpenAI-based chatbot** on a blockchain-supported Akash network, enabling decentralized, secure conversational AI.
 - **Developed a POC for Text2SQL Retrieval-Augmented Generation (RAG)**, optimizing Teradata SQL queries for GA4 data to streamline data analysis and reporting.
 - **Implemented Object Recognition using VisionAI, OpenCV, and Thonny** to create gesture-based signals that interact with a game, enhancing user engagement.
 - **Created a Multi-Modal Langchain RAG system** that integrates both text and charts from multiple annual reports, providing comprehensive data insights for financial analysis.